Quints497/IntelligentSystems1/README.md

 ## Conclusion

-The spam filter developed in this project offers an effecient solution for automatically identifying and filtering out spam emails.
-By combining a Neural Network and Random Forest classififer in a hard voting approach, I have achieved superior performance comparedd to the benchmark algorithm.
+The spam filter developed in this project offers an efficient solution for automatically identifying and filtering out spam emails.
+By combining a Neural Network and Random Forest classifier in a hard voting approach, I have achieved superior performance compared to the benchmark algorithm.

 ## License